You’re intelligent. Yes, you. The person reading this.

 If we all truly embraced and made full use of our talents and strengths, rather than worrying about not being good enough, the world would be a much better place.

-You don’t realize that the learning process actually never stops.
-Work is just school in another guise, and you learn new things with every interaction you have with another human being.
+Work is just school in another form, and you learn new things with every interaction you have with another human being.

 5. Life experience counts for an awful lot.